Inspiring Movies Based On True Stories

 I laughed throughout this moving while being touched by the serious issues it presents.
 Here's just a few 'gems' you'll get from watching this movie.
 I'm sure you'll find more:

-- Laughter is a great medicine and you'll be uplifted by the laughs throughout the movie.
-The the ability Ali has to find humour in his troubled times is heart-touching.
+- Ali's ability to find and share humour in his troubled times is heart-touching.
+Laughter is a great medicine and you'll be uplifted by the laughs throughout the movie.

 - The overall message of the movie is beautiful.
 A message of self-acceptance, acceptance of others, forgiveness and letting go of judgement.